The 4th Annual Do Something About Antibiotics Challenge™

-Over the past three years, SWI has grown rapidly to include 108 participating schools across 33 US states, Puerto Rico, and nine countries.
-Read our latest press release from SWI President Erika Kurt on how students from around the world are joining forces to tackle the antibiotic crisis through SWI's novel crowdsourcing approach.
+Since its inception, SWI has grown rapidly to include more than 300 schools across 45 US states and 15 countries.
+Read our press release from SWI President and CEO Erika Kurt on how students from around the world are joining forces to tackle the antibiotic crisis through SWI's novel "crowdsourcing" approach.
 If you are interested in sponsoring our important work, please Contact Us.
-If you would like to apply to teach the Small World Initiative at your institution, please submit an application available under "Apply to Teach SWI" here.
+To learn more about our work and the antibiotic crisis, please click here.

 The Small World Initiative® (SWI) strives to combine technology, science, and innovation to make meaningful and measurable improvements in the global education and healthcare landscape.

 The mission of the program is twofold.

 First, it seeks to encourage students to pursue careers in science and increase scientific literacy through real-world applicable laboratory and field research in introductory courses.

 Second, it aims to address a worldwide health threat – the diminishing supply of effective antibiotics – by tapping into the collective power of many student researchers concurrently tackling the same challenge, living up to its motto “crowdsourcing antibiotic discovery.”™

 If you are interested in bringing the Small World Initiative® to your institution, please check out our resources for prospective instructors and consider submitting an application to apply to teach here.
 The latest edition of the Small World Initiative's course materials (Small World Initiative: A Research Guide to Microbial and Chemical Diversity and Small World Initiative: Research Protocols) may be ordered from XanEdu here or directly from Amazon Prime here.
 Should you have any other questions, please Contact Us.